MinseokJGit/Research_Map/PLDI 2024 ToDo.md

 - [ ] To address this concern, we will revise Figure 9 to show the three types of cost separately.

+<div style="page-break-after: always;"></div>

+**Mandatory revisions**

+1. Incorporate rebuttal content into the paper:

+- [ ]  limitation & future work section (expressiveness, scalability, classification only)
+- [ ]  experiment section: revise figure 9 for better cost presentation; explain fidelity better; add qualitative analysis
+- [x]  elaborate search depth in the technical section
+- [ ]  compare with subgraph based approach (in related work)

+2. Revise intro/overview for better framing:

+- [ ]   better define scope and expressiveness, clarify "correctness of explanations"

+**Optional revisions**

+- [ ]  Evaluate on large dataset from SubgraphX
+- [ ]  Evaluate with different search depth to show tradeoff between performance and time
+- [ ]  Incorporate the example in rebuttal comparing GDL and subgraphs in the paper, this example will also help general audience to understand the difference better